leolalopeslobo/Learning_Java/inheritance_basics/README.md

 1. Incase Fully Encapsulated - then through setters and getter
 2. Incase Partially Encapsulated - then directly only those members that are protected
 ----------------

+Constructors in Inheritance
+Constructors are **not inherited** in Java.

+So then how to do you access the Parent class Constructors?
+Since inorder to create the Child Class object you require the Class Constructor This is possible using 'super'

+**'super'** keyword
+super keyword is a reference variable that refers to immediate parent class and the **super()** constructor refers to the _immediate_ parent class constructor.

+3 uses of super:
+1. super() - it can be of 2 types -> default or parameterised -> it allows us to access immediate parent class constructors super is always the first statement because you construct the parent first and then child
+2.  using super you can access parent class methods -> super.(method_name)
+3.  using super you can access parent class variables -> super.(variable_name)